 2. Abu Dhabi

-A seven-day trip to Abu Dhabi costs, on average, $1,367 for a single traveller, $2,455 for a couple, and $4,603 for a family of four.
+A seven-day trip to Abu Dhabi costs, on average, $1,367 for a single traveler, $2,455 for a couple, and $4,603 for a family of four.
 Hotels in Abu Dhabi cost between $38 and 84 per night, on average $54, while most vacation homes cost between $80 and $360 per night.
 According to data from ECA International, Abu Dhabi is now among the most costly locations for expats to reside in.
 Due to rising costs and a stronger currency during the previous year, Hong Kong has continued to hold the title of most expensive city in the world.

 Without rent, the average monthly expense for a family of four is $2,437.
 Without rent, a single person’s projected monthly expenses are 716 dollars.
 Without regard to rent, Sharjah is 53.57% less expensive than New York, while its cost of living is twenty-eight percent lower than that of Dubai.
 In Sharjah, the average monthly salary for an employee is roughly 20,400 AED.
 The average pay ranges from 4,560 AED, which is the lowest, to 94,000 AED, which is the highest; however, the maximum compensation is higher.
 The usual monthly salary includes accommodation, transportation, and other necessities.
-Sharjah offers about everything a traveller might need to enjoy the United Arab Emirates to the fullest.
+Sharjah offers about everything a traveler might need to enjoy the United Arab Emirates to the fullest.

 4. Al ain